nndda/Theatre/README.md

 Text based linear dialogue system for Godot 4.

-> [!NOTE]
+> [!IMPORTANT]
-> This project is currently in alpha stage and is subject to frequent changes and bugs.
+> This project is currently in its alpha stage and is subject to frequent changes and bugs.

 # Features